kalinrow/geckoclient/README.md

 ```
 sudo systemctl status gecko.service
 ```
-# SPA controlers
+# SPA controllers

+## Republish all values
+To republish all values use command topic `%prefix%/control/cmnd` and send the text `refresh_all`

 ## Control the light
 The lights can be switched via the broker.
-To do so simple use the command topic `%prefix%/whirlpool/lights/cmnd` and send the text `set_lights=HI` for on and `set_lights=OFF` for off.
+To do so simple use the command topic `%prefix%/lights/cmnd` and send the text `set_lights=HI` for on and `set_lights=OFF` for off.

 ## Control the temperature
 The temperature can be the broker.
-To do so  use the command topic `%prefix%/whirlpool/water_heater/cmnd` and send the text `set_temp=TEMP` where _TEMP_ is the desired temperature (only CELSIUS values from 15 to 40 are allowed).
+To do so  use the command topic `%prefix%/water_heater/cmnd` and send the text `set_temp=TEMP` where _TEMP_ is the desired temperature (only CELSIUS values from 15 to 40 are allowed).

 ## Control the pumps
 Pumps can also be switched via the broker.
-To do so use the command topic `%prefix%/whirlpool/pumps/cmnd` with payload `set_pump:PUMP=[HI|OFF]`.
+To do so use the command topic `%prefix%/pumps/cmnd` with payload `set_pump:PUMP=[HI|OFF]`.
 Where _PUMP_ is the pump number (zero based, so first pump is 0) and _HI/OFF_ will switch ON or OFF the pump.

 ## Control the first blower
 The first blower can be switched via the broker.
-To do so use the command topic `%prefix%/whirlpool/blowers/cmnd` with payload `set_blower=[HI|OFF]`.
+To do so use the command topic `%prefix%/blowers/cmnd` with payload `set_blower=[HI|OFF]`.
 Where  _HI/OFF_ will switch ON or OFF the first blower.

-## Control the watercare mode
+## Control the water care mode
 The water care mode can be set via the broker.
-To do so use the command topic `%prefix%/whirlpool/watercare/cmnd` with payload `set_wartercare=[MODE]`.
+To do so use the command topic `%prefix%/watercare/cmnd` with payload `set_watercare=[MODE]`.
 Where _MODE_ is one of the values below (you can use either the integer or the string value):
 * 0 = "Away From Home"
 * 1 = "Standard"
 * 2 = "Energy Saving"